 Business description

-The function is used to create subfield2 in 59F when MX Structured Postal Address is present.
-Depending on the room left, LEI is added if present.
-The function MX_To_MTPartyNameAndStructuredAddress defines the translation priority for the elements from the structured postal address.
+The function is used to create subfield2 in 59F when MX Structured Postal Address is present..
+One line is reserved for LEI, if present in the function MX_To_MTPartyNameAndStructuredAddress(1).
+The functions MX_To_MTPartyNameAndStructuredAddress(1) define the translation priority for the elements from the structured postal address.
 LEI structure is “3/CountryCode/LEIC/LEIIdentifier.”
+The numbers “1/”, “2/” and “3/” can be repeated but only twice for the same number, the presence of LEI limits to 1 line the information from CountryLine starting with “3/”.

 Format